Involve Your Current Employees in the Employee Selection Process

 Your employee selection process is a critical component of your business success.
 If yours is a company that values people as your most important asset, the asset that sets you apart from your competitors, your selection process is vital.
 Your selection process must be legal, ethical, transparent, documented, and involve current employees significantly.

-In a selection process with these attributes, resume review, serious attention to cover letters, and job application review are more important than ever.
+In a selection process with these attributes, resume review, serious attention to cover letters, and job application reviews are more important than ever.
 So are phone screens to eliminate less qualified or unqualified candidates.

-I don't know about in your company, but in mine, we interview with an employee selection team.
+In an effective employee selection process, interviews are conducted with an employee selection team.
 Consequently, employee time invested in each candidate who comes in for an interview is costly.

 In our selection process, the involved employees spend additional time outside of the actual interview, comparing candidates and providing Human Resources employees with feedback and input.
 Their input about which candidates to invite back for a second interview, that will involve even more people and staff time, are heeded.